danielliegl/emerald/README.md

 - Add these Values to the Environment Variables in your deployment:
   - `MONGODB_URI`: Your MongoDB URI to access your Database.
-  - `MONGODB_DATABASE`: The name of your MongoDB Database
+  - `MONGODB_DATABASE`: The name of your MongoDB Database.
   - `MONGODB_COLLECTION_SCRIPTS`: Name of the Collection which stores the Scripts.
   - `MONGODB_COLLECTION_USERS`: Name of Collection which stores the Users.